 Your first levy invoice will arrive after the end of your first year in business.
 After that, you’ll be invoiced once a year, usually in July or August.

 If you decide to set up a limited liability company — rather than operate as a sole trader or partnership — you must reserve the company name and apply to be listed on the Companies Register.

 To apply for registration, you’ll need a RealMe login to access the Companies Office website where you can:

-For businesses at any stage, it’s important to protect your intellectual property (IP), eg your logo, brand or inventions.
+For businesses at any stage — including if you’re self-employed — it’s important to protect your intellectual property (IP), eg your logo, brand or inventions.

 Some types of IP are best protected by being kept secret.
-See our guide to simple ways to protect IP assets.
+Use our checklist to identify your IP assets and find simple ways to protect them.